-- 1) Shari Saunders reviews for completeness, consistency, and general accuracy of contract routing form and attachment(s). - 2) Shawn Hufstedler reviews for content, etc. Susan Tsen processes housing rehab/repair contracts.
+- 1) Shari Saunders completes the contract routing form reviewing for completeness, consistency, and general accuracy. - 2) Shari Saunders prepares the contract packet and routes for signatures on the contract routing form via Adobe Sign. - 3) Shawn Hufstedler reviews for content, etc. Finance Director Steve Armstrong reviews housing rehab/repair contracts.
 Any problems or concerns will be addressed with the staff originator.
 Items that may require legal review include: - a.
-High risk funding. - b.
-Strange clauses. - c.
+High risk funding.

+- b.
+Strange or complicated clauses. - c.
 Newspaper test. - d.
-New funder. - 3) The contract then goes to William Murdock for review/approval. - 4) After the contract is signed by William, Ciel Klein will scan and make copies for further processing.
-The signed contract(s) is returned to the originating

-- department to send out to the vendor or funder as appropriate.
-Once the vendor/funder has signed the contract, return an original copy to Shari Saunders. - 5) Finance will process the contract and assign it a number.
-Shari Saunders will enter the information into the contract database and file hard copies of fully executed contracts. - 5.
+New funder. - 4) The contract then goes to William Murdock for review/approval. - 5) After the contract is signed by William, Shari returns the signed contract to the originating department to send out to the vendor or funder as appropriate.
+Once the vendor/funder has signed the contract, return an original copy to Shari Saunders.
+If the contract originated from MORPC, Shari will use Adobe Sign to procure signatures. - 6) Finance will process the contract and assign it a number.
+Shari Saunders will enter the information into the contract database and file electronic copies of fully executed contracts on the R:drive - 5.
 Contract Processing Time.
 Generally allow two weeks for contract processing in Finance.
 If the contract is returned to the originating department for revision, the two weeks begins when the contract is returned to Finance.
 If a shorter time is needed, see Shari Saunders so agency contracts can be appropriately prioritized.
 Every effort should be made to allow for at least a TWO WEEK review time by Finance.
 Note that if legal review is required or the contract is unusually complicated, additional time will be necessary.